 Got questions?
 Come and check out our other guides.
 We’ve got posts on web-hosting, web design, and most things Mac.

 We have services for hosting plans, site-building, and more.
-We specialize in web development for Mac users.
+We specialize in web development for Mac consumers.
 You can contact us today and get started!